 Additionally, a prenup can specify how any debts incurred during the marriage will be handled post-divorce.

 Divorce is often a difficult and emotional time for couples.
-Sometimes, having a plan in place for how finances, assets, and debts will be handled can relieve some of the pressure and help avoid arguments during the process.
+Sometimes, having a plan in place for how finances, assets, debts, and even alimony will be handled can relieve some of the pressure and help avoid arguments during the process.

 While you can draft your own prenup contract, it may be a safer choice to utilize an estate planning lawyer to help you understand legal jargon and procedures.

 Even if it’s not required in every state, each person may consider hiring their own lawyer.
 This will help ensure each party’s individual interests are equally represented.
 If you and your partner choose to write a prenup on your own, you’ll likely still want to bring copies to two separate lawyers to make sure proper procedure has been followed and the prenup is valid.

 Once a prenup has been created, it can be challenging to change it later.
 By working with legal representation, you can feel more confident knowing you crossed your T’s and dotted your I’s throughout the process.